-A goldfish is one of the most popular aquarium fishes.
+A goldfish is one of the most popular aquarium fish.
 You might imagine a cartoonish face with large circular eyes.
 In that case, you are thinking of the Bubble Eye Goldfish!

 This freshwater species is known for its unusual and striking appearance, which could be why many aquarists want to have them in their tank.
 Are you looking to buy a Bubble Eye Goldfish?